Variant Creutzfeldt–Jakob disease: False link to consumption of squirrel brains

-A 1997 article by the Lancet postulated that a connection existed between the consumption of squirrel brains and CJD.
+A 1997 article in The Lancet postulated that a connection existed between the consumption of squirrel brains and CJD.
 Media reporting on this myth was reignited in 2018 when an article by Live Science reported on a Rochester man who was alleged to have contracted vCJD from his consumption of squirrel brains.

 Creutzfeldt-Jakob Disease and eating squirrel brains, the 1997 article by the Lancet has been almost entirely discredited due its lack of scientific evidence and false statistical assumptions.
 An article published by the New Yorker in the year 2000, shortly following the release of the 1997 Lancet article was one of the first to report on the lack of scientific footing for the Lancet's study.
 It reported that many issues revolved around the researchers conflating statistical correlation with epidemiological causation.
 This is especially important with a slow moving, and hard to trace disease like vCJD, a point emphasized in their statement that "the Lancet study blundered blithely into such statistical pitfalls".

 One of the most direct and robust dismissals of the connection between consumption of squirrel brains and vCJD was a statement made in 2018 by the Creutzfeldt–Jakob Disease Foundation, addressing both the 1997 Lancet article and Live Science article.
 This statement was part of a press release, reading that “The previous ProMed commentary mentioned a 1997 Lancet report that hypothesized about a potential link between consumption of squirrel brains and CJD; there was no mention of vCJD in that report.
 Since that brief report, there has been no convincing evidence found suggesting that the consumption of squirrel meat, brain or otherwise, is a risk factor for any prion disease.
 While prion diseases have been identified in several other types of mammals, they have never been identified in squirrels.
 Without additional experimental or epidemiological evidence, a link between consumption of squirrel brain and human prion disease is unjustifiably speculative.”

 An article by Democrat and Chronicle provided another primary source debunking this myth.
 This report included interviews with the epidemiologist overseeing the 2018 case reported on by Live Science.
 In a statement, Dr. Emil Lesho stated that “We never thought squirrel brains”.

 Despite the fact that there is no scientific basis for this connection, much reporting surrounds both the 1997 Lancet article, and the 2018 Live Science article, most echoing their statements.
 Although eating the nervous tissue of any mammal is not recommended due to the risk of disease transmission, fundamentally, there is no robust scientific evidence that the consumption of squirrel brains presents a risk factor for vCJD at any level, or has ever caused a case of vCJD in humans.